The Look

 Abouthappybooks (check out the beautiful photographic illustrations – but be warned, there are some spoilers)

-And FINALLY … I was lucky enough to do an interview about the book in March for the lovely Sugarscape online magazine.
+Also … I was lucky enough to do an interview about the book for the lovely Sugarscape online magazine.
 You can see the video here.